CtrlK

 Actionability

-All workflow patterns are fully executable YAML that can be copy-pasted directly into .github/workflows/.
+All workflow patterns are fully executable YAML that can be directly copied into .github/workflows/.
 The examples include specific action versions, proper secret references, matrix configurations, and real-world patterns like Docker builds and Kubernetes deployments.

 3 / 3